FDIO: Frequency Decomposed Inertial Odometry: Experiments

-To provide a visual assessment of localization performance, we present representative trajectories from each dataset (Fig.~9).
-For simple straight-line or gently curved trajectories (Fig.~9(a)–(c)), both RoNIN-ResNet and MambaIO closely follow the ground-truth paths.
-In contrast, for trajectories with multiple turns or complex dynamics (Fig.~9(d)–(f)), RoNIN-ResNet exhibits noticeable deviations, whereas MambaIO maintains high accuracy.
-This improvement is attributed to the Laplacian pyramid’s multi-scale decomposition of IMU signals, which allows the model to jointly capture local details and global trends, resulting in a more robust and precise motion representation.
+To provide a more intuitive evaluation of localization performance, Fig.~\ref{combined_plot} presents representative trajectory results from each dataset.
+For relatively simple straight or gently curved trajectories, both RoNIN ResNet and FDIO can closely follow the ground truth paths.
+In contrast, for trajectories with multiple turns or complex dynamics, RoNIN ResNet exhibits more noticeable deviations, whereas FDIO maintains higher trajectory reconstruction accuracy.
+This improvement is mainly attributed to the multi scale decomposition of IMU signals by the LP, which enables the model to capture both local details and global trends, leading to a more robust and accurate motion representation.